kickfurther/careers/full-stack-engineers.md

  * Strong professional Laravel experience, preferably using the TALL stack
  * An eye for detail and a commitment to quality work
- * A preference for TDD, or some other rigorous testing methodology
+ * A preference for TDD or some other rigorous testing methodology
  * Fluent in Git and use of Gitflow or a similar such workflow
  * Use of continuous integration/deployment and automated testing pipelines
  * Working knowledge of developing applications that will be deployed to AWS